networkservicemesh/sdk/pkg/networkservice/common/connect/README.md

 # Implementation

-## translationClientFactory

-Each incoming server Connection must be translated to its corresponding client Connection for subsequent server Request and Server Close calls.
-For this reason, [translation](https://github.com/networkservicemesh/pkg/networkservice/common/connect/translation) clients are implemented, to manage that translation.

 ## connectServer

-`connectServer` keeps `connInfos` [connectionInfoMap](https://github.com/networkservicemesh/pkg/networkservice/common/connect/gen.go#25) mapping incoming server `Connection.ID` to the remote server URL and to the client chain assigned to this URL, and `clients` [clientmap.RefcountMap](https://github.com/networkservicemesh/sdk/blob/master/pkg/tools/clientmap/refcount.go) mapping remote server URL to a chain consisting of the corresponding translation client and a [clienturl.NewClient(...)](https://github.com/networkservicemesh/sdk/blob/master/pkg/networkservice/common/clienturl/client.go) which handles the instantiation and management of the client connection from the `clienturl.ClientURL(ctx)` of the server Request.
+`connectServer` keeps `connInfos` [connectionInfoMap](https://github.com/networkservicemesh/pkg/networkservice/common/connect/gen.go#25) mapping incoming server `Connection.ID` to the remote server URL and to the client chain assigned to this URL, and `clients` [clientmap.RefcountMap](https://github.com/networkservicemesh/sdk/blob/master/pkg/tools/clientmap/refcount.go) mapping remote server URL to a [clienturl.NewClient(...)](https://github.com/networkservicemesh/sdk/blob/master/pkg/networkservice/common/clienturl/client.go) which handles the instantiation and management of the client connection from the `clienturl.ClientURL(ctx)` of the server Request.
 Notably, on every [clienturl.NewClient(...)](https://github.com/networkservicemesh/sdk/blob/master/pkg/networkservice/common/clienturl/client.go)
 Close it is deleted from the `clients` map, so eventually its context will be canceled and the corresponding `grpc.ClientConn`